 The effect of all this, rather than lowering moral, has strengthened the already British attitudes of ‘life must go on’, ‘make do and mend’, ‘look on the bright side’, ‘better to laugh than cry’, ‘hold our head high with pride’ etc., and keep a ‘stiff upper lip’ all of which have been part of the British psyche for centuries.

-As shown in this British post war humour video below, rather than being superficial with lots of one liner gags for a quick laugh which focuses on the successful, like American humor, British humour focuses more on the self-down trodden and is often deep and dry.
+British post war humour, rather than being superficial with lots of one liner gags for a quick laugh which focuses on the successful, like American humor, British humour focuses more on the self-down trodden and is often deep and dry.

 I think largely, it’s these characteristic strengths combined with the harsh realities of wartime Britain, and the austerity in the aftermath of war, that has helped to shape the British humour for what it is today.

 American vs British Comedy